Skip to main content

 Jean to his ancient village in the southern Alps.
 So far it sounds like a good winter with lots of snow down in the valley.
 I’m sure he can’t wait to play in the snow with his 5 year old son, Malo who is learning to ski.

 For me back to the ever green lake district.
 My two team mates, both being from places with 300 days per year of sunshine, give me lots of grief about living somewhere where it rains so much.
 We prefer to call it very green.
+And I can’t wait to get back to those mossy old walls, old oak forests and comforting colours of home.

 But of course what I crave the most is to be with my family and enjoy some of the simple life with the full assistance of all creature comforts and supported all modern conveniences available.